andrews1022/sass-boilerplate/README.md

 ESLint and Prettier added!
 Simply run `npm install` to get the necessary packages.
 Included in the 'js' folder is a quick line of code.
 After running `npm install`, you should get some warnings from ESLint/Prettier.

 ## UPDATE: Jest Added!
 Jest has been added to Maple!
+Simply run `npm install` to get the necessary packages along with ESLint and Prettier.
+Included in "scripts" is...
+`"testwatch": "jest --watchAll"`
-Simply run `npm install` to get the necessary packages.
-Included in "scripts" is "testwatch": "jest --watchAll", this way your text editor will automatically run all tests on save.
+... so this way your text editor will automatically run all tests on save.